camerondugan/mdbook-tiny/README.md

 cargo install mdbook-tiny
 ```

+## Usage
-Add it as a backend in book.toml:
+Add it as a backend in book.toml
 ```toml
 [output.tiny]
 nav-separator = " - "